n3wt0n/BugGuardian/README.md

 Install-Package DBTek.BugGuardian
 ```

-**WARNING**: If you are experiencing an error like *"BugGuardian already has a dependency defined for XXX"*, update your NuGet client to the latest version
+> **WARNING**: If you are experiencing an error like *"BugGuardian already has a dependency defined for XXX"*, update your NuGet client to the latest version

 ### Usage ###

 Refer to the [project documentation](https://github.com/n3wt0n/BugGuardian/wiki/Home) to find examples about how to use this library.
 You can also find some code samples in the **TestApps** folder.

+> **WARNING**: From Dec 9, 2019 onwards, Azure DevOps will not support "Alternate Credentials" anymore.
+Please be sure to use a "Personal Access Token" instead (more info: https://devblogs.microsoft.com/devops/azure-devops-will-no-longer-support-alternate-credentials-authentication/)

 ### Other Versions ###